 - If you are receiving financial support, set up direct deposit in R'Web by going to the "Student Accounts" tab and select the "Student Account Online" link.
 Direct deposit is highly recommended for the fastest fellowship disbursement.

-New graduate students begin course registration in mid-August.
-The Graduate Services Advisor will email you with detailed enrollment and course planning information in advance of your registration deadlines.
-This will also be explained at the ECE Department Orientation before the start of the fall term.
+New graduate students begin course registration 1-2 months in advance of starting the program.
+The Graduate Program Coordinator will email you with detailed enrollment and course planning information in advance of your registration deadlines.
+This will also be explained at the ECE Department Orientation before the start of the term.

-To avoid issues with your registration, you must make sure there are no holds such as financial or passport verifications.
+To avoid issues with your registration, you must make sure there are no holds preventing enrollment.
 Read your final admission letter from the Graduate Division Admissions Office for details about any registration holds for final transcripts, degree certificates, or test scores.

 You may familiarize yourself with the department policies and procedures by viewing the ECE Graduate Student Manual.
-The version posted is from the 2018-19 academic year.
-An updated version will be given to you once you arrive at the ECE Orientation.
+The version posted may be from the previous academic year.
+If so, an updated version will be given to you as part of the ECE Orientation.